jefflovejapan/ntsc-mtl/Scratchpad.md

 - Making good progress on IIR but luma notch doesn't seem to be working.
 If it's not texture misuse what could it be?
 It's almost like nothing's happening at all.
     - There's a real answer to this.
 It was on the tip of my tongue and then I forgot
     - Oh right, not allocating threads etc.

+## Debugging Overflow

+- Can the numerators and denominators for our transfer function be constrained within Float16 range?
+    - Test all possible code paths

+- IIRTransferFunction
+    - notchFilter
+        - called with frequency 0.5, quality 2
+    - lowpassFilter
+        - called by ChromaLowpassTextureFilter.lowpassFilter
+            - called by ChromaLowpassTextureFilter.init with cutoffs of 1_300_000, 600_000 and 2_600_000 and rates equal to NTSC.rate * bandwidthScale where bandwidthScale is 1.0
+    - butterworth
+        - called by ChromaLowpassTextureFilter.lowpassFilter
+        - called by ChromaLowpassTextureFilter.init with the same cutoffs and rates as above

+OK, realized in first test that numerators and denominators can overflow float16.
+That means we'll have to pass Floats to the textures and hopefully the shader operations result in values that are within float16 range

+## Office Hours

+- Whimsical, goofy stuff is cool
+- Synth is some kidn of analog filter -- is there some way that you can run the same signal through a video?
+- Audio hang is on Tuesdays
+- Portfolio approach is also cool -- do a bunch of smaller things and blog about them
+    - Pair with folks on doing an audio-to-video filter
+- Blogging makes however you've been spending your time interesting and worthwhile
+- Pairing with people can be cool
+    - Ask for help with your thing!
+-